xma711/notebook/machine_learning/pca/README.md

 The problem is difficult to solve because rank(A) and ||E||0 (l0 norm, or the number of non-zero elements in E) are not continuous functions and thus not convex.

-One way to change the problem is that we use the nuclear norm of A (sum of sigular values after performing SVD on A) to represent the rank of A, and the l1-norm (sum of absolute values in E) to represent the l0-norm of E.
+One way to change the problem is that we use the nuclear norm of A (sum of singular values after performing SVD on A) to represent the rank of A, and the l1-norm (sum of absolute values in E) to represent the l0-norm of E.
 So it is like
 min_A_E ||A||* + lambda ||E||1, s.t.
 A+E=D.